SathvikY3533/Black-Jack-on-RPi-Pico/README.md

 3. Buttons
 4. A powersupply (for portability)

+Oled display is connected through: sda = Pin(10) and scl = Pin(15)
+Buttons are connected to Pins 14, 15.

 **This project was based on one of my CS Labs, initially coded in java**